LowLevelSubmarine/Tronic/README.md

 ### Create release
 Just add the next version as a tag, and our CI generates a new build.
-Ask a bot admin to run a update, and your code is up and running.
+Ask a bot admin to start a update, and your code is up and running.

 ## Install to host
 1. Download the newest version